Brano21/bp/README.md

 Switch back to the client VM and refresh www.attacker32.com and continue on the attacker machine

-9. Change IP address of www.attacker32.com
+9. Change IP address of www.attacker32.com in the /etc/bind/attacker.com.zone
 10. Restart bind9

 ### Resources